Study Indicates Children of Wealthier Parents More Affected By Divorce

 The appearance of stepparents was actually shown to have a positive impact on behavior for children in all income levels.

 As you go through a divorce, work with an attorney to make sure whatever plans you put into place will make the transition as easy as possible on your children.
-Consult an experienced Long Island child custody lawyer with Bryan L. Salamone & Associates today.
+Consult an experienced child custody lawyer with Bryan L. Salamone & Associates today.